aminem0/dwc-owl-rdf/README.md

 ![Directed graph of the Insektmobilen dataset](images/insektmobilen-directed-graph.png)

-For the AMI datasets, none of dcterms:Agents were human, being either instruments or AI models.
+For the AMI dataset, none of dcterms:Agents were human, being either instruments or AI models.
 However, they allowed separation of the data into well-defined groups.
 Indeed, graphical representation of a subset produced showed that all captures done by Luna were on the left and those by Mothra were on the right.
 Both AI models used for image recognition and identification are in the center of the graph.

 ![Directed graph of the AMI dataset](images/ami-directed-graph.png)